Gen*cides You Should Care About

 Sudan

 Since 2023, there has been an ongoing civil war in Sudan, resulting in the genocide of non-Arab groups.
-This conflict is probably the worst atrocity occuring in the world right now.
 In 2019, following the fall of dictator Omar al-Bashir, the RSF (Rapid Support Forces) and SAF (Sudanese Armed Forces) shared power during a transitional government.
 Then, in April 2023, following ideological clashes, a full-scale war broke out between the RSF and SAF.
-During this time period, the RSF have reignited the same racialized ideology perpetuated by the Janjaweed militants in the Darfur genocide of the early 2000s (which killed over 300,000).
-Currently (as in, right now, at this very moment), the RSF paramilitary group and Arab-identifying militias (specifically those descending from Arab Bedouins) are committing an ethnic cleansing – including burning villages, sexual violence, murdering civilians attempting to flee, blocking essential supplies, and deliberate starvation – of non-Arab Darfuris, including the Masalit, Fur, Zaghawa, and Bargar.
+During this time period, the RSF have reignited the same racialized ideology perpetrated by the Janjaweed militants in the Darfur genocide of the early 2000s (which killed over 300,000).
+Currently (as in, right now, at this very moment), the RSF paramilitary group and Arab-identifying militias (specifically those descending from Arab Bedouins) are committing an ethnic cleansing – including burning villages, sexual violence, murdering civilians attempting to flee, blocking essential supplies, and deliberate starvation – of non-Arab Darfuris, including the Masalit, Fur, and Zaghawa.
 Arbab, a 24-year-old Mom, proclaimed, “if you’re not black, you’re finished.”
 The situation is so appalling that men with darker skin are attempting to pass off as women, to avoid execution.
 Yagob, a 40-year-old trader who survived the ethnic cleansing by Janjawid paramilitary forces in 2004, stated, “my dark skin is a death sentence…to me and my family.”
-The total casualty toll, including soldiers and civilians, is likely around 150,000, with around 14,000,000 displaced.
-More than 30,000,000 people are in need of aid, and approximately $6 billion is needed to rectify this gap.
-The situation does not appear to be getting better.
+The total casualty toll, including soldiers and civilians — and factoring in indirect causes — is around 150,000, with more than 14,000,000 displaced.
+And the conflict is only beginning.
+More than 30,000,000 people are in need of aid, and approximately $6 billion is needed to close this gap — all of which is being disrupted by the Trump administration’s USAID cuts.
+The devastating impact of this reduction, for all recipient countries, cannot be overstated.
+One study estimates that the USAID cuts may lead to more than 14,000,000 deaths globally by 2030.
+The amount of money saved? $12.4 billion (allegedly, although based on actual disbursements, it’s more like $6.7 billion — a common criticism of DOGE savings), per year, which amounts to $99.2 billion by the end of 2030.
+Meanwhile, the tariffs implemented under the Trump administration will likely result in a loss of $1 trillion by 2030 and a $22,000 reduction in lifetime household earnings for the median household.
+The irony is palpable.

 —————————————————————